 7. Print the e-visa or keep it on your phone

-Submit your application at least one week before your departure to allow time to correct any potential errors without stress.
+Apply at least one week before your departure to have time to correct any errors without stress.
 During peak season (December–January), processing times may be slightly longer.

 E-visa or visa on arrival: which to choose?